 Public relations can boost a company’s credibility in the public.
 In the age of fake news, public relations is critical if you want to earn trust by providing accurate and trustworthy information to the public.

-Members of the media will not always print a story supplied to them, and if they do they will rarely print it word-for-word.
+Members of the media will not always print a story that is supplied to them, and if they do they will rarely print it word-for-word.
 For this reason, choosing the correct PR specialist or business to represent your brand is critical.
 If you want your stories to be shared successfully, you must hire PR professionals with industry experience.
 They should also have a network of influential contacts within the media environment.

 If you don’t have an in-house specialist, you can partner with an agency like Pressfarm that offers quality services for growing and established businesses with packages at startup-friendly rates.
 Pressfarm’s services cover both content creation and content distribution.